 What difference did it make?
 He’d ruined everything.
 Hassan would tell Kadija what he had seen and she’d never have anything to do with Louis again.
 Kadija.
 Her name was music in Louis’ mind.
 Thinking about her was like gazing at an impossibly bright gem: his mind approached her image then shied away, unworthy.
 She had captured him, entranced him in a way he didn’t understand.
 But it was pointless to hope.

 When he exited the apartment he found Hassan sitting on the front stoop, performing some odd wrist stretches on himself.
-It was dusk, the sky still navy blue and the moon rising low on the horizon, orange as the blossom of fire from an artillery shell.
+It was dusk, the sky still navy blue and the moon rising low on the horizon, orange as a the blossom of fire from an artillery shell.
 Hassan glanced over his shoulder at the sound of the door opening, saw Louis, and returned to his stretches.
-Louis stared at Hassan's back.
+Louis stared at Hassan’s back.
 He felt a sense of profound relief, but pushed that aside and tried to act angry.

 “Why are you still here?”
 Louis said.